Cat adoption group rallies behind Buffalo Bills kicker | KRDO

 By David Close, CNN

-(CNN) — A no-kill, non-profit cat adoption agency in Western New York has gotten thousands of pledged donations since declaring support for Buffalo Bills placekicker Tyler Bass, calling him a “Cat Dad.”
+(CNN) — A no-kill, non-profit cat adoption agency in Western New York says it has received over $150,000 of pledged donations since declaring support for Buffalo Bills placekicker Tyler Bass, calling him a “Cat Dad.”

 The Ten Lives Club posted to Facebook on Monday, “WE STAND WITH TYLER BASS.
 DON’T BULLY OUR FRIEND.”